LZ12344/Csa-M3/Ap csa 2024 FRQ solutions/Q1/README.md

+2024 FRQ #1

+This question is about...

+Struggles with this question...

+Prior expereiences that helped...

-This question is about feeding the bird.
+What I learned by doing this question...This question is about feeding the bird.
 There is a 5 percent chance that the bear will come and eat the food in the feeder.